 Our collection of hats and beanies tend to make their appearance when the temperatures drop, and not just because they keep our heads warm.
 Cooler months are often synonymous with parched, flaky strands, and while covering them up with chic winter accessories may be a temporary solution, something more sustainable is necessary.
-Below, find the perfect DIY hair oil to revive dry hair.
+Below, find the perfect DIY hair oils to revive dry hair.
 Best part?
-It's quick, easy, and you won't need to melt anything on the stove or pull out your mixer.
+They're quick, easy, and you won't need to melt anything on the stove or pull out your mixer.

 - 1/4 cup of coconut oil